mike-lischke/vscode-antlr4/doc/grammar-debugging.md

 ![](https://raw.githubusercontent.com/mike-lischke/vscode-antlr4/master/images/predicate-debugging.gif)

 ## Setup
-What do you need to debug a grammar?
+What is needed to debug a grammar?

 * The grammar obviously, either as combined grammar (with parser and lexer rules in a single file) or separate grammars.
 Note: grammars which require a special setup (e.g. a different base class than the standard `Lexer` and `Parser` classes) could be a problem.
 It depends on what code is used from such base classes.
-Maybe you can emulate that also via the mentioned action JS file.
+Maybe you can emulate that also using the mentioned action JS file.
 * Code generation must be enabled in the vscode-antlr4 settings or no interpreter data is generated.
 In the user preferences set ['antlr4.generation']['mode'] to either 'internal' or 'external' (default is 'internal').
 * The interpreter data must be generated and current.
 Simply save your grammar in vscode to accomplish that.
 * A test input file.
 This can be any file provided it can be read by the lexer interpreter to generate tokens from and can be located anywhere.
 You can specify a relative or absolute path for it in the launch configuration.
 Paths are resolved relative to your workspace.